 Treatment most often involves surgery to bypass the blocked part of the duodenum.

-The outcome is usually good with surgery.
+The outcome is most often good with surgery.
 Adults with an annular pancreas are at increased risk for pancreatic or biliary tract cancer.

 - Obstructive jaundice